Preventing Exploitation Toolkit

 The toolkit can be used by all workers and volunteers operating in, and outside of, Devon – where Devon-specific reporting and referral processes are specified, we have also included information about the processes used by other local authority areas.

 We have also produced training resources which can be used in formal and informal training settings, including training days, team briefings and supervisions.
 This training is designed to equip workers with the knowledge, skills and confidence to support people who are being exploited, or who are vulnerable to exploitation.
-All training resources can be accessed here.

 How you can help us